 The study area for this project includes the Wabash River and Smithland pool of the Ohio River.
 The first site is located at the New Harmony Bridge on Route 66 over the Wabash River at river mile 444.7.
 This location represents 88% of the Wabash drainage area, approximately 29,234 square miles.
 The exact sampling location is at 38°07'51.91'' north latitude and 87°56'31.41' west longitude at the eastern most pier of the bridge in the Wabash River.
 The surrounding land use is primarily agricultural.
-The small town of New Harmony, IN is located to the east and Harmony State Recreation Area is immediately to the south.
-ORSANCO has an additional monitoring station on the Wabash approximately 10 miles downstream of the Route 66 Bridge.
+The small town of New Harmony, IN is located to the east and Harmonie State Recreation Area is immediately to the south.
+ORSANCO's Bi-Monthly monitoring station on the Wabash was moved in 2013 from approximately 10 miles downstream, to the New Harmony Bridge.
 Data has been collected at this station every two months since 1988 and provided a historical background to serve as a comparison dataset.
-USGS has a monitoring station on the Wabash at Mt.
-Carmel, IL, approximately 16 miles upstream of New Harmony, IN.
-This station provided flow volume which was used to calculate nutrient loading.
+USGS has a new monitoring station on the Wabash at New Harmony, IN which is now active with flows calculated from 2000 to the present.
+This gauge provided flow volume which was used to calculate nutrient loadings.
+In previous reports, flow data was taken at the Mt.
+Carmel, IL gauge, approximately 16 miles upstream of New Harmony, IN.
 The Wabash River sampling point does not include the Little Wabash River, which represents approximately 3,200 square miles of the basin and is entirely within Illinois (ILRDSS, 2011).

-The second site is located at the upstream end of the lock wall at JT Myers Locks and Dam in Smithland pool at ORM 846.0.
-The Smithland pool flows 72 miles from ORM 846.0 to 918.0.
+The second site is located at the upstream end of the lock wall at JT Myers Locks and Dam in JT Myers pool at ORM 846.0.
+The Smithland pool begins below this dam and flows 72 miles from ORM 846.0 to 918.0.
 It is bounded on the western, downstream end by Smithland Locks and Dam and on the eastern, upstream end by JT Myers Locks and Dam.
 The Wabash River enters at ORM 848.0, just two miles downstream of JT Myers.
 Two other major tributaries enter the Ohio in Smithland pool, although they are significantly smaller than the Wabash River.
 The Saline River enters at ORM 867.3 and has a drainage area of 1,170 square miles, while the Tradewater River enters at ORM 873.5 with a drainage area of 1,000 square miles.
 The coordinates of this site are 37°47'30.25'' north latitude and 87°59'13.10'' west longitude.
 This site takes into account all of the Ohio River prior to entering Smithland pool.
-Serving as a control, nutrient samples will also be taken at this site allowing ORSANCO to capture measurements in the Ohio River approximately one mile upstream of the influence of the Wabash, just above Smithland.
-A final sampling station is located at Smithland locks and dam.
+Serving as a control, nutrient samples will be taken at this site allowing ORSANCO to capture measurements in the Ohio River approximately one mile upstream of the influence of the Wabash.

+A final sampling station is located at Smithland Locks and Dam.
 Samples collected at this station will help determine if the Wabash River is the cause of low DO in Smithland pool.
-The coordinates of this site are 37°09'30'' north latitude and 88°25'34'' west longitude.
+The coordinates of this site are 37°09'30" north latitude and 88°25'34" west longitude.